-Contraceptives and HRT: Women with acute porphyria should avoid oral contraceptives and HRT preparations containing progesterone or progestogens, if at all possible.
+Contraceptives and HRT: Women with acute porphyria should avoid oral contraceptives and HRTs that contain progesterone or progestogens, if possible.
 Injectable and implantable long-term hormone preparations are very dangerous and must always be avoided.
+The Mirena coil is a regularly used contraception method for acute porphyria patients.

-In special circumstances, where risk is low and the benefits high, hormone-containing preparations may be considered (after discussion with your porphyria specialist or UKPMIS).
+In circumstances where risk is low and the benefits high, hormone-containing preparations may be considered (after discussion with your porphyria specialist or UKPMIS).
 Replacement doses, given through the skin from patches, are preferred as they can be rapidly removed.